tgm-team/tgm/docs/tutorials/hook_tutorial.md

         return batch
 ```

-**Important**: Each hooks adds attributes to the batch.
-Hooks that run after it may dependent on these attributes (with `requires`).
+> **Important**: Each hooks adds attributes to the batch.
+Hooks that run after it may depend on these attributes (defined in `requires`).
 More on that later.

 ## 2. HookManager: Orchestrator of Hooks

-`HookManager` manages which hooks are applied to a batch, and in what order.
+Typically, a full training and evaluation pipeline will require multiple hooks, perhaps some of which execute conditionally on your workload (e.g. validation vs. test).
+The `HookManager` manages which hooks are applied to a batch, and in what order.
 You can think of it like a key-value store where:

 - *Keys*: e.g. `'train'`, `'val'`, `'test'`
 - *Values*: List of hooks associated with each key